 Jesus told a prominent Jewish leader that "you must be born anew" in order to be part of the new reality he was setting in motion.
 In simple terms, this means giving one's life to God's ways and God's will for the world or, as St. Paul put it, being "conformed to the image of [God's] son" (Romans 8).
 Baptism, the dipping or immersing of a person in water, is a sign and symbol of this new birth, knowing that we spend our whole lives growing into our baptism and new birth.

 We believe that God is interested all creation and in humanity in particular.
 This means that salvation is not only a matter of souls and spirit; it involves bodies and the earth as well.
 Therefore, God's mission for the church involves investing in the spiritual, physical, emotional, mental and social well-being of people and societies.
 And it includes caring for the earth.
 Our commitment to sharing the good news of reconciliation with God through Jesus, to setting up sleeping mats for the homeless in our community, and to ensuring that we run our community garden in a way that is good for the environment--these are all part of the same mission.

 The Church as a Fellowship of Believers

 Martin Luther saw the ideal church as a gathering of those who confess faith in Jesus Christ, commit themselves to each other, and submit to no authority other than Jesus Christ, the Lord of the Church.
-As we seek to realize this vision, our fellowship of believers must be characterized by 1) mutual participation in our new life in Christ, giving of our time, talent and treasure to God's work through our church, and 2) to involve ourselves in the broader, more diverse church around the world in real and tangible ways.
+As we seek to realize this vision, our fellowship of believers will be characterized by 1) mutual participation in our new life in Christ: giving of our time, talent and treasure to God's work through our church, and 2) to involve ourselves in the broader, more diverse church around the world in real and tangible ways.